April

 Annuals

 Please see question on our frequently asked questions page.
-At this time its strictly a gamble when the last frost will occur, portable flowers like hanging baskets and color bowls are safe bets because if a cold snap is predicted you can bring these items inside until it warms back up.
+At this time its strictly a gamble when the last frost will occur.
+Portable flowers like hanging baskets and color bowls are safe bets because if a cold snap is predicted you can bring these items inside until it warms back up.
+When you do plant stuff like petunias, begonias and marigolds, be sure to feed them every few weeks with something like Fertilome Premium Bedding Plant Food.